david-vazquez/keras_zoo/README.md

  - [X] Solve issues with the CSV of CVC-612
  - [X] Define a good split of the data for training/validation/test using the CSV files with the frames metadata
  - [X] Weight the class contributions to be able of learning specularities (Very small)
+ - [X] Jorge: Get baselines results on CVC-300 and CVC-612
+ - [X] Experiments with FCN8 in Lasagne to get reasonable results
+ - [ ] Experiments data augmentation
  - [X] Upload FCN8 code for Keras
    - [X] Adapt the dataset to work in Keras
    - [X] Voids